kevin91nl/cryptohist/README.md

 ## Contributing

 Feel free to contribute!
-If you have any questions, you can send me an e-mail at mail@kevinjacobs.nl.
+If you have any questions, you can send me a message on LinkedIn (https://www.linkedin.com/in/kevinjacobs1991/) or start a new issue.